 Failure has a wonderful capacity to reveal opportunities that otherwise remain hidden.

-I left university in June 1989 with a degree and a four figure overdraft.
-But by working every hour (as a security guard of all things) at events such as Wimbledon and Ascot I managed to get myself back in credit and even put some money aside for starting my first venture that autumn.
+When I left university with a degree and overdraft, I worked every hour at events such as Wimbledon and Ascot.
+I managed to get my finances into the black and even put some money aside for starting my first venture.

 By bootstrapping a startup business I was also able to start as a sole trader.
 This meant I wasn’t subject to complex and potentially expensive partnership or Limited Company agreements.
 My tax situation was more straightforward too.
 And of course, being a sole trader meant my finances were kept completely private unlike – limited companies that must submit their accounts every year for public scrutiny at Companies House.